Research Experiences for Teachers: Exploring Career Opportunities through Water-Themed Engineering Research (ECO-WATER)

 “Agriculture is a HUGE part of my school and the ease with which I was able to insert the renewable fuels activities and concepts into the chemistry curriculum was amazing.
 High interest, high relevance, and high achievement by my students.” --Jenny Gartner, chemistry/physics, Labette County HS

-“I’m a scientist too… not just a teacher.” --Andrew Ising, biology, Junction City HS
+“I’m a scientist too… not just a teacher.” --Andrew Ising, biology, Baldwin HS

 “It’s a great collaboration opportunity and it’s not just during the summer, it’s during the whole school year.” –Amy Johnston, chemistry/physics, Olathe North HS

 “I loved the cross-content sharing of information.
 We didn’t work in isolation.
 Instead, there was a blending of knowledge.
 I really want to do this with my students on a high school level.” –Shannon Ralph, Dodge City HS